 Now in its ninth year, Excela Health continues to hold true to its mission of “Improving the health and well-being of every life we touch.”
 A Pennsylvania non-profit corporation as described under section 501(c)(3) of the Internal Revenue Code of 1986, we offer care across a continuum from prevention and wellness to emergency care, acute care, intensive care, outpatient care, physical, speech and occupational rehabilitation, home care, hospice, and medical equipment and supplies.

 Through a system approach, Excela Health can, and does, seek to make care accessible and affordable for our communities.
 At the same time, we seek to attract and retain talented professionals who strive to raise the quality bar, allowing for a level and sophistication of services that previously could only be found in big city medical centers.
 Further, Excela Health, which is Westmoreland County’s largest employer, made a $1.4 billion impact on the local economy in 2009* and continues that impact to this day.

 As a fiscally responsible organization, we continue to look at ways to consolidate, integrate and initiate practices and processes that can sustain us over time, so that we are here today, and well into the future.

 • Three acute care hospitals – Frick, Latrobe and Westmoreland Hospitals

-• Excela Health Physician Practices – a multi-specialty group
+• Excela Health Medical Group – A multi-specialty physician group

-• Excela Square at Norwin (formerly Norwin Medical Commons) for outpatient surgeries and procedures; primary care physicians and physician specialist offices; cardiac rehabilitation; x-ray, blood work and diagnostic testing; orthopedics and sports medicine, and outpatient physical therapy.
+• Excela Square at Norwin for outpatient surgeries and procedures; primary care physicians and physician specialist offices; cardiac rehabilitation; x-ray, blood work and diagnostic testing; orthopedics and sports medicine, and outpatient physical therapy.

 • Rehabilitation Centers for inpatient and outpatient physical, occupational and speech therapy